cristigirbovan/http-client/README.md

 # HTTP Client

-The `http-client` project is a versatile HTTP client abstraction that simplifies making HTTP requests using different clients like `RestTemplate`, `WebClient`, and `OpenFeignClient`.
+The `http-client` project is a HTTP client abstraction that simplifies making HTTP requests using different clients like `RestTemplate`, `WebClient`, and `OpenFeignClient`.
 It supports various features such as asynchronous calls, rate limiting, and timeout management.

 ## Features